ctrlaltdeleon/infinitygauntlet/career/berkeley-career-guide.md

   - Film or record your responses and review your performance.
   - Ask yourself:
     - “Did I look/sound confident, relaxed, and enthusiastic?”
-    - “What does my body language say?”
+    - “What does my body language Say?”
     - “How were my pace and volume?”
 - Types of interviews include:
   - One-on-one: